OpenEvalProject/evals/manuscripts/elife-06956/v1/manuscript.md

 ## Abstract

-10.7554/eLife.06956.001 A better understanding of the natural history of model organisms will increase their value as model systems and also keep them at the forefront of research.
-DOI: http://dx.doi.org/10.7554/eLife.06956.001
+A better understanding of the natural history of model organisms will increase their value as model systems and also keep them at the forefront of research.

 ## Introduction